klassenpeter/mojo.py/README.md

 ```

 ### get your firmware
-To test the load procedure you could use a firmware that is provided by the manufacturer:
+To test the upload procedure, you could use a firmware that is provided by the manufacturer:
 ```shell
 wget http://cdn.embeddedmicro.com/mojo/led_wave.bin -O ../led_wave.bin
 ```

-### find out the mojo serial port
+### serial port
-To check which port name your Mojo board is assigned to, you could do something like:
+To check which port name your Mojo V3 board is assigned to,
+you could do something like:
 ```shell
 journalctl -f
 ```
 Now connect your Mojo and search the log output
 for something like `/dev/ttyUSB0` or `/dev/ttyACM0`.
+Alternatively see which `/dev/tty*` gets created after
+the insertion.

 ### flash
 Finally upload the bin file to your Mojo board: